Bayside Shakedown (film): Production

 Odoru daisosasen was given a budget of $3 million by Fuji Television Network.
 However, production exceeded its budget by $2 million, prompting producer Chihiro Kameyama to write multiple letters explaining the cost overrun.

 Release

-Odoru daisosasen - The Movie was released in Japan on 31 October 1998 with a 119 minute running time by Toho.
-The film was followed by the sequel Bayside Shakedown 2 in 2003.
+Odoru daisosasen - The Movie was released in Japan on 31 October 1998 with a 119-minute running time by Toho.

 Reception

 Odoru daisosasen – The Movie won several awards.
 These included "Reader's Choice Award - Best Film" from Mainichi Film Concours, and three Japanese Academy Awards for Best Supporting Actor (Chosuke Ikariya), Best Sound, and Most Popular Performer (Yuji Oda).